In the following list, we collect frequently asked questions (FAQ) with respective questions (Q) and answers (A).

 - Q: Can we have richer meta-data for the databases, so that we can also look at other things?

-A: Items not available in the current download package will only be available after the Challenge.
-Then, however, more info will partially be given.
+A: Items not available in the download packages might be available after the Challenge at the data owners’ discretion.

 - Q: My results are below the baseline – does it make sense to submit?